LonerWolf

 Image of the Virgin Mary with a red cross over her

-I have always had a very strained relationship with my mum.
+I have always had a complicated relationship with my mum.
 As a child, I remember the great fear and reverence I felt towards her; fear because she was the primary disciplinarian in the fundamentalist religious household, and reverence because she was so self-sacrificing.

 As an artist, she was (and still is) extremely skilled in watercolor and oil paintings, yet she was never able to actualize her dream of becoming a professionally paid artist despite how brilliant she was and still is.